-You have a high preference for kinesthetic learning - learning through movement and physical activity.
-Your ability to learn new sports, trades and other physically involved activities is above average.
+You have a very high preference for kinesthetic learning - learning through movement and physical activity.
+Your ability to learn new sports, trades and other physically involved activities is well above average.
+You may also prefer to learn subjects such as math and science through activity-based learning rather than through traditional methods.
 You can take advantage of this ability and develop it further through practice.
 Use the recommendations below.